P

 The traders who last aren't necessarily the smartest.
 They're the most disciplined.
 They do what they planned, resist emotional urges, and execute consistently through wins and losses.

-Develop discipline, and you develop the foundation for a successful trading career.
+Develop discipline, and you develop the foundation for sustainable trading success.
 It's not the most exciting skill, but it's the most important one.
+Remember that trading carries risk and may not be suitable for everyone.

 Commit to discipline today, and everything else in trading becomes possible.